To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Besides the year-round hands-on historic tours of Moravian life at Old Salem, one of their most popular tours is their Christmas by Candlelight Tours (Not to be confused with the Moravian Candle Tea tour.)
 Stroll the cobblestone streets with your guide and connect with an earlier place and time through viewing traditional Moravian Christmas decorations, a visit to the wood joiner’s workshop, see pottery-making and warm up by the fire with baked treats.
 Tour lasts approximately 90 minutes.
 Tickets are $50 per person (includes a clay baby lamb made by Old Salem potters).
 Make your reservation early.

 Reynolda House Museum of American Art is one of the nation’s premier American art museums, with masterpieces by Mary Cassatt, Frederic Church, Jacob Lawrence, Georgia O’Keeffe and more located in the 1917 estate of tobacco magnate R. J. Reynolds (founder of the R.J.
 Reynolds Tobacco Company).
-Tour the elegant home and enjoy period Christmas decorations and greenery cut from the grounds Tuesday, December 5, 12 and 19, 2017 between 2pm and 3:30pm.
+Tour the elegant home and enjoy period Christmas decorations and greenery cut from the grounds.
 Tours depart every 15 minutes.

 Candlelight Tours: Discover why Katharine Reynolds decorated with nandina berries rather than holly and what intriguing food found its way to the lavish Christmas dinner table.
 The dining table will be set with Katharine’s china; an organist will play carols on the original Aeolian organ.
-See family Christmas letters, cards, and enjoy refreshments and live holiday music December 8 and 9, 2017.
-Tours depart every 15 minutes between 5-8 pm.
+See family Christmas letters, cards, and enjoy refreshments and live holiday music.
+Tours depart every 15 minutes between 5-8pm.